Takin' Care of Business (song): Development

 After this, he rewrote the lyrics to "White Collar Worker" with a new chorus and the title "Takin' Care of Business".
-The new lyrics also take a self-ironic glance at the idea of glamorous rock stars who don't really need to work, contrasted with working-class men, in a vein that prefigured Dire Straits' Money for Nothing a decade later.
+The new lyrics also take a self-ironic glance at the idea of glamorous rock stars who do not really need to work, contrasted with working-class men, in a vein that prefigured Dire Straits' "Money for Nothing" a decade later.
 Along with this he wrote a revised guitar riff, which was the I-VII-IV progression played with a shuffle.
 Bachman says he then handed over the lyrics to Fred Turner with the thought that Turner would sing the lead vocal.
 But Turner handed them back, saying Randy should sing the lead as it would give himself a needed vocal break when the band performed live.

 The original studio version, recorded at Kaye-Smith Studios in Seattle, Washington, features prominent piano, played by Norman Durkee.
 The reason for Durkee's presence at the studio, and on the track, has been the subject of conflicting information.
 Randy Bachman has repeatedly stated in interviews that Durkee was delivering pizzas at the time to musicians in the studio, overheard the song being rehearsed, and convinced the band that the song needed a piano part, and that Durkee, who was then an aspiring musician, should be the one to play it.
 However, both Robbie Bachman and Durkee himself have stated that Durkee was actually at the studio as a musician, recording commercials in the next room, when sound engineer Buzz Richmond asked him to play on "Takin' Care of Business".
 According to this version of events, Durkee had only a few minutes to spare, and, quickly conferring with Randy Bachman, he scribbled down the chords (on a pizza box), and, without listening to the song beforehand, recorded the piano part in one take.

+On May 7, 1994, Randy and a plugged-in stage band led 1300 guitarists to a Guinness World Record.
+Most guitarists ever gathered that played a song for over an hour by playing "Taking Care of Business" at Robson Square in Vancouver, a record that stands today.